smartprix/sm-webpack-config/README.md

 	// whether the exported file should be a library
 	library: false,

+	// append hash of the file to the filename
+	appendHash: true,

 	// whether to uglify the output or not
 	// false in developement, true in production
 	uglify: false,